Main

 • Implement measures to improve utilization rates and efficiency.

-Off the coast of Brazil, about 20% of the total oil and gas production for the country is produced by FPSOs which are jointly owned by MODEC.
+Off the coast of Brazil, we produce oil and gas by FPSOs which are jointly owned by MODEC.
 Going forward, we will continue to contribute to the stable supply of oil and gas in the global deep-sea oil and gas field areas, mainly off the coast of Brazil.

 • INDUSTRY, INNOVATION AND INFRASTRUCTURE